freemantp/3D-Playground/Readme.md

 ```vcpkg install glload:x64-windows tinyxml2:x64-windows glm:x64-windows devil:x64-windows glfw3:x64-windows```

 ## Running the application

 Set the working dir to the root of the data folder and run:
 ```Graphics Playground.exe" [scene.xml]```

+## License
+This project is licensed under the [GNU Lesser General Public License version 3](https://opensource.org/licenses/LGPL-3.0).
+See LICENSE file in the project root

 ## Possible Improvements